Here’s his take on why these awards are vital in helping steer the aspiration of greater diversity in Tech.

-“It is time to recognise the significant contribution that women across the West Midlands are making in the field of technology, to raise their visibility and inspire the next generation.
-This is where the West Midlands Women in Tech awards come in.
+“It is time to recognise the significant contribution that women across the Midlands are making in the field of technology, to raise their visibility and inspire the next generation.
+This is where the Midlands Women in Tech awards come in.
 We aim to shine a spotlight on all the pioneering women in the world of tech.
 We believe that not only will this bolster opportunities for women but it will also inspire other young women to get involved and realise that they too can enjoy a dynamic, exciting and innovative career in technology.”

 This year’s headline sponsor is Methods.
 Their Head of Marketing, Alison Palmer commented, “Women in Tech is a subject that we strongly believe in.
 Methods is proud of the diversity across our organisation and we are keen to take responsibility for creating an environment where women want to work and can thrive in tech.
-The Women in Tech West Midlands event represents values that we share and we are proud to be this year’s headline sponsor.”
+The Women in Tech Midlands event represents values that we share and we are proud to be this year’s headline sponsor.”

-The Awards include a Hall of Fame, honouring the exceptional work that women from the West Midlands have made in the field of computer science.
+The Awards include a Hall of Fame, honouring the exceptional work that women from the Midlands have made in the field of computer science.
 The first recipient will be Birmingham-born Mary Lee Berners-Lee, known as the ‘grandmother of coders’, she was on the team behind the Ferranti Mark 1 – the world’s first commercial computer.
 Berners-Lee also campaigned successfully for female programmers to be paid the same as men, nearly 20 years before the Equal Pay Act came into force.
 She is also the mother of Sir Tim Berners-Lee.

-We would also like to thank our supporting sponsors Wesleyan, NTT Data, Millennium Point, Birmingham City University, Aston University, ICAEW Birmingham & West Midlands and Innovation Birmingham Campus.
+We would also like to thank our supporting sponsors Wesleyan, NTT Data, Millennium Point, Birmingham City University, Aston University, ICAEW Birmingham & Midlands and Innovation Birmingham Campus.

 Nominations are now open so let’s get nominating the amazing women in tech.